wildonion/gem/README.md

 ### 🍔 Technical Features

-- an event managing and reservation system with reveal-role functionality
+- an event managing and reservation system with reveal-role functionality.

-- crypto id or **EVM** based wallet to store onchain digital assets
+- crypto id or **EVM** based wallet to store onchain digital assets.

-- buy, receive and sell in-app token using **Stripe** payment gateway and **NFT** based gift cards
+- buy, receive and sell in-app token using **Stripe** payment gateway and **NFT** based gift cards.

-- build multiple private galleries to create, mint and transfer **NFTs** in various art work collections by inviting friends
+- build multiple private galleries to create, mint and transfer **NFTs** in various art work collections by inviting friends.

-- chatroom launchpad to mint **AI** generated **NFTs** based on participants' chats
+- chatroom launchpad to mint **AI** generated **NFTs** based on participants' chats in each event.

 ## 🥪 Panel Architecture